klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 testFunction()
 ```

-Save the file and run it in your console.
+Run the code in your console.
 Through the execution result of the above code, you can check the processing result of the FeeDelegatedValueTransfer transaction.

 ```bash
 $ node ./test.js